Ce1er/dotfiles/README.md

 # dotfiles

+The `$` symbol is used to show a command that should be run. `#` indicates that this command should be run as root.

 WORK IN PROGRESS: setup instructions are incomplete and setup instructions already presented have not all been tested.

 All dependencies use names from arch linux's repositories (official and AUR).